 Imperial College Lecturer (July 2021 - Present)

-Thermofluids division lecturer on Advanced heat transfer methods
+Thermofluids division lecturer on Advanced heat transfer and storage methods.

 Imperial College Research Fellow (January 2020 - June 2021)